Thajunniza/problem-solving/patterns/README.md

 > A complete collection of **pattern printing problems** solved in **JavaScript**, organized by levels —
 from basic loops to advanced symmetrical logic — to strengthen your **DSA fundamentals** and **loop control**.
+# 🧩 Pattern Problems – JavaScript

+A structured collection of **pattern printing problems** to master **loops**, **symmetry**, and **spatial logic** before diving into Data Structures & Algorithms (DSA).

+These patterns strengthen your logical thinking and nested loop control — the foundation for matrix, recursion, and dynamic programming problems.

 ---